Spicy Peanut Noodles with Chicken – Easy Main Dish Salad Pantry Recipe

 - Cook the noodles according to the package directions.
 When done, drain the noodles and rinse with cold water to cool them before adding the rest of the salad ingredients.

-- While the noodles are cooking, chop all the vegetables and meat.
+- While the noodles are cooking, make the dressing and prep the vegetables:

-- Make the dressing: Combine the peanut butter, soy sauce, vinegar, Sriracha, honey, ginger, garlic, and oil in a glass measure and whisk until smooth (you can also use a food processor to get the sauce really smooth).
+- Dressing: Combine the peanut butter, soy sauce, vinegar, Sriracha, honey, ginger, garlic, and oil in a glass measure and whisk until smooth (you can also use a food processor, blender, or hand-held blender to get the sauce really smooth).

 - Makes 8 servings